-Benefits of an all male tank
+Benefits of an all-male tank

-One benefit to an all male tank is the elimination of fry!
+One benefit to an all-male tank is the elimination of fry!
 While many fish keepers love the science behind reproduction and bask in the glory of tiny fish being birthed into their aquariums, it is a responsibility that not everyone can share the same enthusiasm for.

 Fry are a lot of work.
-They require special care when preforming water changes to ensure they are not siphoned out of the tank accidentally.
+They require special care when performing water changes to ensure they are not siphoned out of the tank accidentally.
 These new additions also add to the established bio-load of your tank.

-The other notable benefit of an all male tank is the perpetual coloration of the fish.
+The other notable benefit of an all-male tank is the perpetual coloration of the fish.
 This is the real bread and butter of male tanks.
 When a community of males share the same tank space they will all be constantly vigilant of an opportunity to establish dominance of the tank.

 This is especially true if a couple of species are kept together, with species dominance being established as well as overall tank dominance.
-This means that most of your fish will maintain brighter and more vibrant colors than when in a tank with shared with females.
+This means that most of your fish will maintain brighter and more vibrant colors than when in a tank shared with females.

 Since there is never an established breeding regimen, males stay in a state of readiness, just waiting for a female to appear.
-This reason alone is why a majority of Cichlid keepers would choose to establish a male only tank.
+This reason alone is why a majority of Cichlid keepers would choose to establish a male-only tank.
 The simple enjoyment of multiple beautiful fish, rich in color and personality.